Marisa Olson: Artist, curator, and critic

-Postinternet
+Post-Internet

-The term Postinternet, often referred to as an era discussed by many contemporary artists examining the dawn of new technology, is attributed to be coined by Marisa Olson around 2006.
+The term "postinternet art", often referred to as an era discussed by many contemporary artists examining the dawn of new technology, is attributed to be coined by Marisa Olson in 2006.
 This era of art or creative production was defined by Olson as the creation of art following time spent utilizing and exploring the World Wide Web.
-The Postinternet for Marisa Olson refers to any works created after the use of the internet, and what is made is the product of this excessive computer use or indulgence of the internet.
+The Post-Internet for Marisa Olson refers to any works created after the use of the internet, and what is made is the product of this excessive computer use or indulgence of the internet.
 A key separation made by Marisa Olson in her definition, practice, and expansion of post internet art is that she “delineates Internet art from Post Internet art.
 Internet Art is on the Internet; Post Internet art is after the internet.”

 American Idol

-A significant work of Marisa Olson is known for which is often associated with her practice was navigated by “her investigation into pop culture” that eventually led her to popular American television show American Idol.
+A significant work of Marisa Olson is known for which is often associated with her practice was navigated by "her investigation into pop culture" that eventually led her to popular American television show American Idol.

 The work titled “The One That Got Away,” began by Olson auditioning for American Idol in 2004.
 The artist then blogged about her experience online, documenting her process leading up to the audition.
 Post-audition, Marisa Olson created a “consciously artless” video combining footage that fictitiously acts out the audition.
 Marisa Olson's American Idol audition segment was never shown on national television.